The Manta Ecology Project

 Current research projects include investigations into the social behaviours of individual mantas, including whether they form groups and close associations, agonistic behaviours between individuals to determine priority at cleaning stations and co-operative behaviour whilst feeding.

 Medium term projects are investigating the movements of both individual mantas and populations of mantas.
-We are proud to be involved in the IUCN Maldives Monitoring and awareness programme and are busy training up marine biologists and diving instructors and dive masters to collect data on the manta rays they observe.
+We are proud to be involved in the IUCN Maldives Monitoring and Awareness programme and are busy training up marine biologists and diving instructors and dive masters to collect data on the manta rays they observe.
 By increasing the number of reports of encounters and the area from which the observations are being made from we hope to significantly increase the number of manta rays sighted.
 Our target is to include the majority of the entire Maldives manta ray population in our database so we expect to include over 5000 individuals by the end of 2015.
 To help us achive this target we are now collaborating with Manta Matcher so that photographs from encounters can be processed automatically.
+If you have any photos of mantas from the Maldives plese upload to www.mantamatcher.org and it is important to select "Maldives" from the location list

 Our other research projects continue, including a study on cleaning ecology, the ecology of the isolated population of Addu atoll and a study of juvenile mantas in sheltered lagoons.